 How do you perform a Binomial Test in R?

-Perform a Binomial Test in R
+How to Perform a Binomial Test in R and Interpret the Results

 binom.test(x, n, p)

-Example 1: Two-tailed Binomial Test
+Example 1: Performing a Two-Tailed Binomial Test

 #perform two-tailed Binomial test